SaurabMishra12/A-Novel-LLM-based-Multi-Agent-Setup-for-Data-Annotation/README.md

 ### 🧾 Files & Descriptions

 📁 Datasets: This file contains the datasets used in the setups.

+📁Experiment Configurations: Contains the Hyperparameters needed for experimental reproducibility.

 📁 Legal: This directory contains all the sample prompts used in the Legal experimental setups.